Plus, 6 Things You Can Do to Improve Your Website Now!

 Brass Lantern Inn

-Take a look at the Brass Lantern Inn above.
+Take a look at the Brass Lantern Inn right.
 We applaud our friends at Whitestone Marketing for this great example of responsive bed and breakfast website design.
 While the desktop view of this website is effective, the mobile device view is where the website shines.
 On a mobile device or tablet, the Brass Lantern Inn website maintains a clear, organized menu and has many of the same features as the desktop version.
 Most notably, the menu options on the mobile view, including booking, are well defined.

 This is important because it makes navigating the website on a phone or tablet user-friendly.
 And, if a website is user-friendly, potential guests are more likely to stay on your website and complete a booking.
 If we’ve said it once, we’ve said it 1,000 times.
 Your bed and breakfast website must be responsive.
 Bed and breakfast websites receive just as much, if not more, traffic from mobile devices as they do desktop computers.
 You don’t want to miss out on attracting this audience.